sso66/eagletonlabs-browserify-node-js/src/websockets/README.md

 - **Stream sockets** also know as connection-oriented sockets, use the Tramission Control Protocoo (TCP) - npm `net`, Stream Control Transmission Protocol (SCTP), Datagram Congestion Control Protocol (DCCP).
 These sockets provide a bidirectional, reliable, sequenced, and unduplicated flow of data with *no record boundaries*.

 - **Raw socket** (or raw **IP sockets**) - npm `ip` are typically available in routers and other networking equipment (e.g. IPG100 device).
 These sockets are nomally datagram-oriented, although their exact characteristics depend on the interface provided by the protocol.
-Raw sockets are not use by most applications.
+Raw sockets are not used by most applications.
 They're provided *to support the development of the new protocols* and *to provide access to more esoteric facilities of existing protocols.*

 ##### Socket communications
 > First, let's figure out how to ensure that every socket is unique.
 If they're not, you can't establish a reliable communication channel.